vrthra/hadb/pgsql-cluster/README.md

 # ./start-agent.sh
 > wait for it to finish the catalog run, then ^c.
 # tail -f /opt/puppet/var/lib/pgsql/9.2/data/pg_log/*.log
-> take a new window in tmux and switch to pgsql user ^b c
+> take a new window in tmux and switch to pgsql user
+> you can go back to the log tail window to monitor slave progress
+> you may have to wait for a minute while the cron kicks off
+> no entry present in hba is normal.
+^b c
 # pg
 |